paulos23-coder/paulos23-coder/README.md

 <p>Curious & Tenacious Developer 🚀.</p>

 ## About me 📖
-A junior FullStack developer aslso computer science student who is passionate about codes and building web projects.
+A junior FullStack developer also computer science student who is passionate about codes and building web projects.
 - 🔭 Currently working on personal project landing soon.
 - 🌱 I’m currently learning more about backend technologies node.js and pytorch.